webjsx/webjsx-router/README.md

 ### Key Features

-1. **Web Components**: Components are fully compliant with the Web Components standard, ensuring compatibility across modern browsers.
+1. **Web Components**: Components are generated as Web Components, which you can re-use anywhere on the page natively or from any framework.
 2. **Asynchronous Generators**: Each component is an asynchronous generator, yielding dynamic views and updating seamlessly with state changes.
 3. **Declarative Routing**: Define routes and associate them with components using the `bloom-router` API.